 - ► Care is to be taken when connecting and detaching a trailer.
-Risk of accident and injury! - No persons are to be between the towing vehicle and the trailer during positioning for connecting and detaching. - ▶ Observe the permissible nose weight and rear axle load of the motorhome.
+Risk of accident and injury! - ▶ No persons are to be between the towing vehicle and the trailer during positioning for connecting and detaching. - Observe the permissible nose weight and rear axle load of the motorhome.
 Refer to the vehicle documents for the rear axle load.

-- Caravan coupling with detachable ball neck: If the ball neck is mounted incorrectly, there is the danger of the trailer breaking away.
+- > Trailer with an overrun brake: Do not connect or detach trailer with the overrun brake on. - Caravan coupling with detachable ball neck: If the ball neck is mounted incorrectly, there is the danger of the trailer breaking away.
 Observe the instruction manual for the caravan coupling.